-Past studies of basal melt rate using a Lagrangian framework used in situ observations (e.g., Jenkins et al., 2006), a single pair of gridded DEM observations (e.g., Dutrieux et al., 2013), or a series of sparse altimetry data (e.g., Moholdt et al., 2014).
+- Past studies of Lagrangian Dh/Dt basal melt rates used in situ observations (e.g., Jenkins et al., 2006), a single pair of gridded DEM observations (e.g., Dutrieux et al., 2013), or a series of sparse altimetry data (e.g., Moholdt et al., 2014).
 The approach presented here uses hundreds of independent DEM observations with variable spatial coverage over an 8-year time period.
-This set of DEMs provides thousands of combinations for basal melt rate computation, with the flexibility to vary the time interval Dt.
-Most of the PIG ice shelf DEM data were acquired seasonally from ~October-March, so we computed interval Dh/Dt for time intervals of ~1 and ~2 years.
-Longer time intervals decrease spatial resolution, as the observed

-Dh/Dt values are integrated across a longer path, but they provide improved signal-to-noise ratio for Dh/Dt, and we use the ~2 year products for further analysis.
+This set of DEMs provides thousands of combinations for Lagrangian Dh/Dt basal melt rate computation, with the flexibility to vary the time interval Dt.
+Most of the PIG shelf DEM data were acquired seasonally from ~October-March, so we computed interannual Dh/Dt for time intervals of ~1 and ~2 years.
+Longer time intervals decrease spatial resolution, as the observed - 385 Dh/Dt values are integrated across a longer path, but they provide improved signal-to-noise ratio for Dh/Dt, and we use the ~2 year products for further analysis.

-To calculate basal melt rate, we track each pixel in an earlier DEM acquired at time t_i (DEM_i) to its corresponding downstream location where it intersects a later DEM acquired at time t_j (DEM_j).
-Since our velocity fields vary over time (Section 2.5), an

-390 appropriate time step Δt for this tracking is automatically determined based on the grid cell size and maximum velocities (e.g., ~10-20 days for 256-m grid).
-For each time step n { $n | 0 < n \le Dt/\Delta t, n \in \mathbb{Z}^+$ }, all valid pixels ("particles") from DEM_i are propagated along flow paths (Figure 7) computed from the time-variable velocity fields.
-This propagation yields updated DEM_i particle positions at time ($t_i + n\Delta t$).
+To calculate basal melt rate, we track each pixel in an earlier DEM acquired at time t_i (DEM_i) to its corresponding downstream location where it intersects a later DEM acquired at time t_i (DEM_i).
+Since our velocity fields vary over time (Section 2.5), an appropriate time step Δt for this tracking is automatically determined based on the grid cell size and maximum velocities (e.g., $\sim 10-20$ days for 256-m grid).
+For each time step $n \{n \mid 0 < n \leq Dt/\Delta t, n \in \mathbb{Z}^+\}$, all valid pixels ("particles") from DEM_i are propagated along flow paths (Figure 6) computed from the time-variable velocity fields.
+This propagation yields updated DEM_i particle positions at time $(t_i + n\Delta t)$.
 For those particles whose paths intersect DEM_j, we calculate the observed Lagrangian elevation change rate as: